KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250929220810.png](journal/Pasted%20image%2020250929220810.png)

+**Now you can also use the KiCad [fabrication toolkit](https://github.com/bennymeg/Fabrication-Toolkit) to do this all for you if you're having problems, but I like to teach the whole process**

 And before you turn all these files into a zip, you'll want to modify the CPL file, because JLCPCB expects the CPL file headers to be called something else, so add it into google sheets.
 This file will be called something like **"your-project-top-pos.csv"**, we're doing one sided assembly so you can delete the bottom file.
 Anyways change the headers from:
 - Ref -> **Designator**
 - PosX -> **Mid X**